Skip to main content

 Top Five Best Practices for Designing Small Healthcare Spaces

 As more healthcare providers seek out leases in retail properties, what design considerations come into play – and is size everything?
-For part two in our series, we’re taking a closer look at the challenges of meeting the design requirements for first-rate outpatient facilities within the unique surroundings of retail and storefront property.
+For part three in our series, we’re taking a closer look at the challenges of meeting the design requirements for first-rate outpatient facilities within the unique surroundings of retail and storefront property.

 With the shift away from medical office buildings toward retail, healthcare tenants are looking to minimize higher lease costs by cutting back on space.
 The oft-repeated corporate adage of doing more with less becomes especially important for these facilities.
 Healthcare providers also must find ways to assimilate to high-traffic, retail-oriented areas to appeal to and capture needed patient volumes.
-And when those patients enter the facility, providers need to deliver on the promise of a positive healthcare experience in limited space.
+And when those patients enter the facility, providers need to deliver on the promise of a positive healthcare experience in a limited space.

 In a consumer-driven marketplace, medical tenants can make savvy and strategic decisions about how they plan and fit out their ambulatory facilities to maximize quality and cost savings.
 Our top five recommended best practices are: